C-Accel-CRIPT/cript-excel-uploader/docs/filling_out_config.md

 This takes a boolean value of either True or False

-We can indicate True, if we want the uploaded data be publicly available
+We can indicate yes, if we want the uploaded data be publicly available

 ```yaml
 public: yes
 ```

-We can indicate False, if we want the uploaded data be private, and hidden from the public
+We can indicate no, if we want the uploaded data be private, and hidden from the public

 ```yaml
 public: no